2026 Workplace Awareness Days Calendar for HR, People & Culture

 May is entirely dedicated to raising awareness about mental health issues and destigmatizing mental illness.

-This is a cause very near and dear to our hearts, as Twello was started as a result of one of our co-founders struggling with her own mental health.
+This is a cause very near and dear to our hearts, as Twello was started as a result of one of our co-founders (aka me!) struggling with her own mental health.

 After spending a year off of work due to a nervous breakdown and bipolar diagnosis, Twello was born.